 Resale of Goods

 Pursuing resale of goods constitutes a principal remedy available to sellers under UCC Article 2 when buyers fail to accept goods within the agreed timeframe.
-Sellers may exercise resale options by selling the goods in a commercially reasonable manner to mitigate losses resulting from the buyer’s non-acceptance.
+Under Minnesota Statutes section 336.2-706, where the resale “is made in good faith and in a commercially reasonable manner the seller may recover the difference between the resale price and the contract price together with any incidental damages,” less expenses saved because of the buyer’s breach.
 This process requires adherence to standards ensuring that the resale is conducted openly and in good faith.
 Market fluctuations critically influence the outcomes of resale, as shifts in price between the original contract and resale dates can affect the seller’s recovery.
 A resale at a lower market price may diminish the seller’s net recovery, emphasizing the importance of timely action.
-Ultimately, resale serves to limit damages by converting unsold inventory into liquid assets while complying with the statutory framework.
+Resale serves to limit damages by converting unsold inventory into liquid assets while complying with the statutory framework.

 Damages for Non-Acceptance

 Although sellers may seek various remedies under UCC Article 2, damages for non-acceptance represent a critical recourse when buyers fail to accept goods due to delay.
 Under these circumstances, the buyer’s obligations to accept and pay for conforming goods remain, and failure to comply triggers potential seller liabilities.
-Sellers can recover damages measured by the difference between the contract price and the resale price, plus incidental damages, minus expenses saved due to the buyer’s breach.
+Where the seller resells, the measure is the contract-resale price gap under section 336.2-706.
+Where the seller does not resell, Minnesota Statutes section 336.2-708 measures damages as “the difference between the market price at the time and place for tender and the unpaid contract price together with any incidental damages,” less expenses saved.
 Key considerations include:

 This framework ensures sellers are compensated for losses arising from buyers’ breach of acceptance obligations.